SecurityWard/MouseJack/README.md

 # MouseJack
-All the details and steps needed to perform tactical mousejacking using Autohammer
+All the details and steps needed to perform tactical mousejacking using AutoJack